canibanoglu/tango_with_django_book/chapters/login.rst

 	# Use the login_required() decorator to ensure only those logged in can access the view.
 	@login_required
 	def user_logout(request):
-	    # Like before, obtain the request's context.
-	    context = RequestContext(request)

 	    # Since we know the user is logged in, we can now just log them out.
 	    logout(request)